-What Does Low Sperm Motility Mean- Causes, Treatment & More
+Low Sperm Motility – Causes, Treatment & More

 The ability of sperm to move efficiently is called sperm motility.
-Sperm motility is a vital fertility factor because it is needed for sperm to travel through women’s reproductive organs and fertilize the egg.
-Poor sperm motility is a sign of Male Fertility Problems.
+Sperm motility is a vital fertility factor because it is needed for sperm to travel through women’s reproductive organs and fertilise the egg.
+Poor motility of sperm is a sign of Male Fertility Problems.

 More than 15-20% of the couples worldwide face difficulties getting pregnant, affected by infertility issues.
 Of this number, 30-40% of the cases land on male infertility issues, sperm motility contributing to 60%.
 Another 20-22% of the couple experience the same due to combinational factors, with male and female issues contributing to it.